 Line 17b.
 For all states in which the organization operated gaming, enter the aggregate amount of distributions required under state law to be distributed to other exempt organizations or spent in the organization's own exempt activities during the tax year.
-Provide a breakdown of required distributions, by each state, on Schedule O (Form 990) or in an attachment to Form 990-EZ.
+Provide a breakdown of required distributions, by each state, in Part IV.

 For more information, see Pub.
-3079, Gaming Publication for Tax-Exempt Organizations.
+3079, Tax-Exempt Organizations and Gaming.